Skip to Content

 Part of the regional history the village touches on is the suppression of Cajun’ French in Louisiana’s rural communities.
 In keeping with the region’s Acadian roots, the interpreters speak French and tours are available in the language too.

-chalk board representing louisiana's anti-french campaign
+Chalk board representing louisiana's anti-french campaign

 It’s worth checking Vermilionville’s calendar before you visit to see what activities are coming up.